Predicting Institutional Graduation Rates Using Testing and Training Data

 The function initial_split() function from the {rsample} package takes the original data and saves the information on how to make the partitions.
 The {rsample} package has two aptly named functions for created a training and testing data set called training() and testing(), respectively.

-We also specify the strata to ensure there is not misbalance in the dependent variable (pass).
+We also specify the strata to ensure there is not misbalance in the dependent variable (good_grad_rate).

 Run the following code to split the data: